 Must NEMT always be medically related?

 No, we are more than happy to take you wherever you need to go.
-Our services are catered to a variety of needs, including patients that are in wheelchairs, bedridden or require an EMT driver on-site.
+Our services are catered to a variety of needs, including patients that are in wheelchairs, bedridden or require an additional driver on-site.

 Benefits of Non-Emergency Ambulance Transportation